Chase Silseth: Los Angeles Angels

 Silseth began the 2024 season out of the Angels' rotation, logging a 6.75 ERA with 12 strikeouts across 2 starts.
 He was placed on the injured list with right elbow inflammation on April 8, 2024, and was later transferred to the 60–day injured list on April 30.
 On June 25, Silseth was activated from the injured list and optioned to Triple–A Salt Lake.
 On August 6, it was announced that Silseth would miss the remainder of the season after undergoing elbow surgery.

-2025 season

 Silseth was optioned to Triple-A Salt Lake to begin the 2025 season.
+He made the Angels Opening Day roster in 2026.

+Texas Rangers

+On July 29, 2026, the Angels traded Silseth to the Texas Rangers, along with Logan O'Hoppe, in exchange for Angel Arredondo.